 To get started, we reached out to our friends, Luis at Pixar Brasil Blog and Fabien at Pixar Planet France to ask for their assistance.
 Luckily, they were just as excited as we were to help out and we can’t thank them enough for taking the time to capture screenshots from their local copies of Monsters University to help with our post.

 Additionally, be sure to listen to our entire interview with Laura Meyer included on Episode 34 of the Pixar Post Podcast.
 We guarantee her personal story will engage and inspire you.

-One of the most intriguing elements of Laura's position is that not only does she create her own artwork, but she also has to be able to re-create the artwork of others in the studio to match their style.
-In this first example, we see Mike Wazowski (or Bob Razowski in France) drawing with sidewalk chalk in the opening credits of the film.
-The images below (from top to bottom) are from the U.S. release (English), followed by France (French) and the finally, Brazil (Portuguese).
+One of the most intriguing elements of Laura’s position is that not only does she create her own artwork, but she also has to be able to re-create the artwork of others in the studio to match their style.
+In this first example, we see Mike Wazowski (or Bob Razowski in France) drawing with sidewalk chalk in the film’s opening credits.
+The images below (from top to bottom) are from the U.S. release (English), followed by France (French), and then finally, Brazil (Portuguese).

-Interestingly, Laura also discussed how the international/localization team also handles each film's trailer creation and inserts elements for each region as well.
-For instance, in the first full-length Inside Out trailer, the U.S. version shows Riley's Father watching a hockey game in his mind while the U.K. trailer shows him watching a soccer (football) match.
-Laura noted that it was actually John Lasseter's suggestion to incorporate the soccer clip in the international trailer as John believes localization is extremely important to help audiences connect with the film.
+Interestingly, Laura also discussed how the international/localization team handles each film’s trailer creation and inserts elements for each region.
+For instance, in the first full-length Inside Out trailer, the U.S. version shows Riley’s Father watching a hockey game in his mind while the U.K. trailer shows him watching a game of soccer (football).
+Laura noted that it was actually John Lasseter’s suggestion to incorporate the soccer clip in the international trailer as John believes localization is extremely important to help audiences connect with the film.